A brief history of British daffodils

-The daffodil plague of 1917
+What was the daffodil plague of 1917?

 However, keeping bulbs in the ground for several years makes them vulnerable to disease or climate fluctuation.
 Hardly had the industry set up than it found itself reeling from the effects of daffodil ‘plague’ in 1917, later identified as due to ‘stem and bulb nematode’.
 Hundreds of acres of bulbs rotted in the fields and the value of farms plummeted.
 Nematodes – tiny, worm-like creatures – were attracted by the eelworm that also infested the daffodil bulb; eelworms had multiplied due to poor husbandry during the First World War, 1914–18, when labour was short.